khakhalin/notes/00_words_to_lookup.md

 * Spark
 * Python closures, why they are a thing, what's dangerous about them, and how to use them

-Random pieces of math
+Other math
 * How to calculate single-value-decomposion and eigenvector decomposition in practice?
 How do they code it for numpy, for example?
-* Refresh the general flavor of Lagrangians and Hamiltonians
 * FFT
+* Lagrange multiplyier - proof
+* Hamiltonians and how dynamical systems invoke them
 * Perron–Frobenius theorem - something related to centralities and or network graph eigenvectors

 Neuro